 Monitoring Review of: Grant No

-COMPLETE THIS SECTION FOR RECONSTRUCTION CASES
+COMPLETE THIS SECTION FOR RECONSTRUCTION CASES ONLY

-ONLY

 Case 1 Case 2 Case 3

 Client Name

 Street Address

 Location Map Number

 Was Reconstruction for

 This Unit Proposed in

 Original Application

 DCA Approval for Recon.

 How was Ownership

 Documented

 Feasibility Test in File

 Cost Estimate for

 Reconstruction

 Less than comparable

 unit in community?

 Appraisal for Recon.

+Appraised Value Higher

+Than Recon.
+Cost

+Same or More Number of Bedrooms in Recon.

 Living Area Same or

 More (Sq.
 Ft.)